File backup network etiquette to keep an extra copy of computer information in a couple of places a couple of different ways with 2 netiquette tips.

 Data Protection Netiquette For File Backup

 Then, just to name a few things that can ruin a computer.
-It follows:

 - hard drive dies,